-3.2.1 Planning consent was sought in 2007 to sub-divide the garden ground of the property and erect a two storey dwellinghouse within the property (Planning Ref: CR/07/0387).
-However, it was considered necessary for planning permission to be refused for this proposed development.
+3.2.1 Planning consent was sought in November 2007, to sub-divide the garden ground of the property and erect a two storey dwellinghouse (Planning Ref: CR/07/0387).
+However, planning permission was refused for the proposed development in February 2008.